kunalmchandak/kunalmchandak/README.md

+Here's your updated profile with Arduino added to the tech stack and the Smart Indicator System added as the first project:

+---

 # 🌟 Hi there! 👋 I'm Kunal Chandak

-🚀 Passionate about **Flutter, React Native, Machine Learning, and AR Development**
+🚀 Passionate about **Flutter, React Native, Arduino Microcontroller, Machine Learning, and AR Development**
 🔬 Exploring **OCR-based models, Cloud Computing, and Cybersecurity**
 📊 Experienced with **C, Java, Python, Node.js, and MySQL**